 - The Si468x features a RSTB which needs to be held low while supply voltage levels are not stable.
 Otherwise, the Si468x can be damaged.
-This is especially important if an application that holds RSTB high does not terminate correctly, without lowering RSTB again, while the board is unplugged. - The board needs SPI to be enabled: type "sudo raspi-config" in a console and choose "Advanced Options" and enable "SPI".
+This is especially important if an application that holds RSTB high does not terminate correctly, without lowering RSTB again, while the board is unplugged.
+The new versions of the DAB Board now feature a status LED which indicates the status of the RSTB.
+If it is alight, the board is running and must not be unplugged. - The board needs SPI to be enabled: type "sudo raspi-config" in a console and choose "Advanced Options" and enable "SPI".
 The board not only requires SPI, but also general GPIO ports to set the RSTB pin, therefore any software to access the board needs root privileges.